tr-igem/esmuflily/docs/internals-metadata.md

         glyphsWithAnchors/note*
         optionalGlyphs/codepoint

-*   Replace the default values in `ekmd:defaults` and `ekmd:glyphs`,
+*   Replace the values in `ekmd:defaults` and `ekmd:glyphs`,
-    and add new elements according to the template for keys not defined in `glyphs` of the default metadata table.
+    and add new elements according to the template for keys not defined in `glyphs` of the template metadata table.

 *   Replace the glyph names in `ekmd:glyphs` with their code points defined in the glyphnames table and in `optionalGlyphs`.